-The following Property guidance note Produced in partnership with Tom Williams of Michelmores provides comprehensive and up to date legal information covering:
+The following Property practice note Produced in partnership with Tom Williams of Michelmores provides comprehensive and up to date legal information covering:

 The Agricultural Credits Act 1928 (ACA 1928) created a bespoke form of security that allows a farmer to grant a single charge (described in ACA 1928 as an ‘agricultural charge’) to a bank over personal chattels and compensatory payments.
 These include all the farmer’s farming stock and other agricultural assets (but not the land which he farms).